idealobjects/language-spec/README.md

 If the _space property is set in the object, that will be the space saved to.

 If space name is provided, it will set _space and save to that space.

+### create space

+    create space [space name]

+create space provides a built-in mechanism for creating a new space.
+A space is an object and can be manipulated like one.

+### save space

+    save space [space name]

+Spaces are initially stored in local memory. save space will save the space elsewhere.
+The metadata on a space will determine where it is saved.

+### Metadata

+Space methods will react to the following metadata:

+    source - where the space is saved.